eodash/eodash-instance-template/README.md

-# Eodash v5 Configuration and Deployment Template
+# eodash Configuration and Deployment Template

-This is a template repository for configuring and deploying [eodash-v5](https://github.com/EOX-A/eodash-v5)
+This is a template repository for configuring and deploying [eodash](https://github.com/eodash/eodash)

 ## Prerequisites